 Ronald J. Hunt, D.D.S., M.S.

-Ronald J. Hunt, D.D.S., M.S., led the effort to implement a new electronic clinic managment system, including digital radiography and an electronic dental record for patient care.
+Ronald J. Hunt, D.D.S., M.S., led the effort to implement a new electronic clinic management system, including digital radiography and an electronic dental record for patient care.
 During his tenure, construction of the W. Baxter Perkinson Jr. Building was completed.
 Hunt served as president of the American Dental Education Association.